angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 ## Conclusion

-Angular’s new `effect()` API opens up new possibilities for reactive state management and `afterRenderEffect()` provides efficient DOM manipulation when needed.
+Angular's new `effect()` API opens up new possibilities for reactive state management and `afterRenderEffect()` provides efficient DOM manipulation when needed.
 By understanding when to use each API, developers can create responsive and powerful Angular applications with a clean new syntax.

 Try out `effect()` and `afterRenderEffect()` in your next Angular project and see how they simplify your state management and DOM interactions!